A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 The reasons why you can not urinate on your own may include:

-- Blocking the flow of urine due to bladder or kidney stones , blood clots in the urine or severe enlargement of the prostate gland.
+- They block the flow of urine due to bladder or kidney stones, blood clots in the urine, or severe enlargement of the prostate gland.

 - Surgery in your prostate gland.